-The cost to Alice Lloyd College for providing an educational opportunity for a student is \$8,100 per year.
+The cost to Alice Lloyd College for providing an educational opportunity for a student is \$8,500 per year.
 The College guarantees that earnings from the endowment meet this cost of education; operating its own mandatory student work program; various student aid grants such as Pell, KTG, etc.; numerous privately funded and designated scholarships; and the Alice Lloyd College grant which is derived from a nationwide donor base.
-The Cost of Education will be offered for 10 semesters, provided the student successfully completes 24 semester hours of credit each year.
+The Cost of Education will be offered for 10 semesters, provided the student successfully meets the Satisfactory Academic Progress criteria each semester.